Religious symbolism in the United States military: Bibles and military emblems

 However, National Public Radio published an article in its on-line edition, written by Jeff Brady and entitled "'The Soldier's Bible' draws fire," which said that the emblems make the Bibles appear to be "official government publications."
 In addition to the emblems, "inspirational words" from a number of military leaders are included on the back cover.
 Barry Lind, representing Americans United for Separation of Church and State, said that the Bibles could give the impression that the military is "promoting a particular evangelical religious viewpoint."

 Earlier, in April 2003, the American Bible Society had already published an edition of the Bible titled "The Holy Bible (Good News Translation/GNT): Armed Forces Edition" which also had official military emblems on the front and back covers: the emblems of the Army, Navy, and Air Force Chaplain Corps on the front, and the emblems of the Army, Navy, Air Force, Marines, and Coast Guard on the back.
 The ABS describes this work as "A historic Military Bible developed with the Chiefs of Chaplains of the Armed Services.
 Easy to read and understand Good News Translation in Desert camouflage cover.
 Includes photos of military personnel from all branches, familiar hymns, inspirational quotations."
 According to news reports, the practice of having chaplains distribute Bibles to those who desire them is a long-standing tradition in the military, but "showing favoritism [by the military or the Chaplain Corps] toward a particular religion would constitute establishment."
-Therefore, although this edition of the Bible includes a welcome letter from the three military Chiefs of Chaplains at the time it was published—Major General Gaylord T. Gunhus, United States Army, Rear Admiral Barry C. Black, United States Navy, and Lorraine K. Potter, United States Air Force—that letter notes that "Department of Defense chaplains represent the American landscape of faith groups and religious communities," and that because the Bible is both "the most influential book in all human history" and "for many a constant companion to aid in directing one's life":
+Therefore, although this edition of the Bible includes a welcome letter from the three military Chiefs of Chaplains at the time it was published—Major General Gaylord T. Gunhus, United States Army, Rear Admiral Barry Black, United States Navy, and Lorraine K. Potter, United States Air Force—that letter notes that "Department of Defense chaplains represent the American landscape of faith groups and religious communities," and that because the Bible is both "the most influential book in all human history" and "for many a constant companion to aid in directing one's life":

 The Chiefs of Chaplains in the Army, Navy, and Air Force are proud to welcome you to this special military edition of God's Word and encourage you to keep it as a light to shine on your future path, wherever it may lead.
 May you find the comfort, courage, and compassion within its pages to be a source of strength to you as you faithfully serve in our uniformed services.